owasp-amass/amass/doc/user_guide.md

 You will need a config file to use your API keys with Amass.
 See the [Example Configuration File](https://github.com/OWASP/Amass/blob/master/examples/config.ini) for more details.

-Amass automatically tries to discover configuration files in the following locations:
+Amass automatically tries to discover the configuration file in the following locations:

 | Operating System | Path |
 | ---------------- | ---- |